-Are you looking to move some product that’s been collecting dust on your shelves?
+Are you looking to move some products that are collecting dust on your shelves?
 After you’ve tracked down slow-moving inventory (with our Dead Inventory Report) you can use Modifiers to create a "Buy One, Get One (BOGO)" deal and get that product out the door.

 For example, say you’d like to offer a BOGO deal for 1lb.
 Bags of Coffee at your shop.

-Note: There are a few different options for creating this deal in Thrive Inventory.
+NOTE: There are a few different options for creating this deal in Thrive.
 This may not be the best option for you and your business.
-This example will demonstrate the basic principles of modifiers and help you make the best decision for your business.
+This example will demonstrate the basic principles of Modifiers and help you make the best decision for your business.

-For this instance, I have this BOGO Coffee group that consists of all the possible options for this particular deal.
-Click “Create modifier group” to enter a new group and all of the options that belong to it.
-The modifier price will be added to your customer’s subtotal if selected.
+Name the new group and all of the options that belong to it.
+The Modifier price will be added to your customer’s subtotal if selected.

-If my customer adds a second bag of Coffee, Thrive Inventory by Shopventory will reduce my stock count of coffee and also factor in the cost to calculate the new profit margin.
+If my customer adds a second bag of Coffee, Thrive will reduce my stock count of coffee and also factor in the cost to calculate the new profit margin.

-Note: You may map multiple variants to a single modifier, and use up to three decimal places.
-You may also map bundles to modifiers (see below for more on bundles and modifiers).
+NOTE: You may map multiple variants to a single Modifier, and use up to three decimal places.
+You may also map Bundles to Modifiers.
 Mapped variants do not have to be Active, but they must be enabled at your selling location(s) and have quantity tracking turned on to be deducted and contribute to the cost of goods sold.

 The cost of goods sold for mapped variants is determined on a lot basis like all other sales (read more).

-Next, you can set how many modifiers from your group must be selected (the Min) and how many can be selected (the Max).
-For this example, we’ll put the minimum at zero and the max at 1.
+Set how many Modifiers from your group must be selected (the Min) and how many can be selected (the Max).
+For this example, we’ll put the minimum at zero (or blank) and the max at 1.

 This means the Customer won’t necessarily have to opt-in for the BOGO Coffee deal if they really just want 1 lb of coffee.
 Also, the maximum number they can get is one on the BOGO offer.